In-Person Exchange Students

 You have the option of submitting your study permit application upon your arrival at a Canadian Port of Entry (e.g. your airport of arrival or land crossing into Canada) if you are:

-- a citizen or permanent resident of the United States,
+- a national or permanent resident of the United States (US)

-- a resident of St. Pierre and Miquelon
+- a resident of Greenland or St. Pierre and Miquelon

-If you are not a US citizen, in most cases you will be required to give your biometrics upon arrival at the port of entry to Canada.
+If you are not a US citizen, in most cases you will be required to give your biometrics upon arrival at the port of entry to Canada when making your application.
 Visit the IRCC website to find out if you will need to give your biometrics.